suurjaak/SQLitely/README.md

 The program itself is stand-alone, can work from any directory, and does not need additional installation, Windows installers have been provided for convenience.
 The installed program can be copied to a USB stick and used elsewhere, same goes for the source code.
-The command line interface only needs Python to run.

 SQLitely has been tested under Windows 7, Windows Vista, Windows XP and Ubuntu Linux.
 In source code form, it should run wherever Python and the